 The parking scheme submitted by the developer includes a total of 60 parking spaces spread over two separate areas.
-The 60 spaces are to be used for the BMX pump track, Steven Burk Sports Hub and the sports pitches on Swinden Playing Fields.
-Justification of the parking provision is yet to be submitted by the Applicant and once submitted this information will be included in an Update Report.
+The 60 spaces are to be used for the BMX pump track, Steven Burk Sports Hub and the sports pitches on Swinden Playing Fields with this number of spaces being necessary to facilitate the intended use of the site.
+The additional parking will also serve to mitigate current parking issues in the area, the scheme as proposed therefore complies with Policy 31.
 Main access to the site will be gained from Wilton Street, Barrowford.
-The track used to access the site is not a through road with the barriers currently being opened on days of events.
-There is good visibility on the entire stretch of road and multiple places in which oncoming vehicles can pass each other.
+The track used to access the site is not a through road with the vehicle barriers currently being opened on days of events.
+There is good visibility on the entire stretch of road and multiple places in which oncoming vehicles can pass each other in a safe manner.

 There is adequate space for pedestrians to manoeuvre when vehicles are passing and although a narrow pavement area is found on the bridge over Colne Water, this stretch of access is very small regarding distance.
-The installation of priority signage is proposed for under the motorway bridge that will prevent two oncoming vehicles entering this narrow stretch of track together.
-Maintenance on event days is unlikely to be the case therefore issues with parked vehicles preventing access to the site for maintenance purposes are unlikely.
-The developer has been requested to provide further information on the intended use of the site and the events likely to be scheduled in order for an assessment to be made as to the requirement of a Traffic Management Plan.
-Once submitted this information will be included in an Update Report.
+The installation of priority signage is proposed for under the motorway bridge that will prevent two oncoming vehicles entering this narrow stretch of track simultaneously.
+Maintenance on event days is unlikely to be the case therefore issues with parked vehicles preventing access to the site for maintenance purposes are highly unlikely.
+No unreasonable further effects in the way of highway and pedestrian safety would result from the development as the main point of access is already used by vehicles for various events.